everyware3d/P2PSimplePlayer/README.md

 ## Overview

-The Simple Player Demo is the easiest way to build a quick example that demonstrates the Unity Peer-to-Peer Networking Plugin.
+The Simple Player Demo is the easiest way to build a quick example that demonstrates the <a href="https://blainebell.org/P2PPlugin/README.html" target="_blank">Unity Peer-to-Peer Networking Plugin</a>.
 This demo shows how you can setup peer-to-peer logic with P2P components and without any P2P-specific scripting.
 The P2P Network Transform object allows each peer to create and distribute a player object that is displayed across all of the peers.

 This tutorial will guide you through implementing and understanding the demo, serving as a foundation for building more complex peer-to-peer multiplayer experiences.